Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/deforming/warp.rst

    Warp tool options.S.

-In *Edit mode*, the *Warp* transformation takes selected elements and warps them around the 3D cursor by a certain angle.
+In *Edit Mode*, the *Warp* transformation takes selected elements and warps them around the 3D cursor by a certain angle.
 Note that this transformation is always dependent on the location of the 3D cursor.
 The Pivot Point is not taken into account.
 The results of the *Warp* transformation are also view dependent.

-In *Object mode*, the *Warp* transformation takes the selected Objects and causes them to move in an orbit-like fashion around the 3D cursor.
+In *Object Mode*, the *Warp* transformation takes the selected Objects and causes them to move in an orbit-like fashion around the 3D cursor.
-Similar to *Edit mode*,
+Similar to *Edit Mode*,
 the Pivot Point is not taken into account and the results are view dependent.